This post shows how to start a sourdough starter from scratch. It also answers all questions on maintaining a sourdough starter.

-It’s a pre-ferment made up of flour and water and a way to cultivate the wild yeasts and healthy bacteria that are present in both the flour and the air around us.
-It is this mix of yeasts and bacteria that provide not only the rise in the bread but also sourdough’s signature tang.
+It’s a pre-ferment made up of flour and water.
+A way to cultivate wild yeasts and healthy bacteria.
+Both the yeast and the bacteria are present in the flour and the air around us.
+This mix of yeasts and bacteria provide not only the rise in the bread but also sourdough’s signature tang.

 Making a sourdough starter is relatively simple.
-Water and flour are combined and regularly added to for a number of days until it has formed an active, bubbly collection of wild yeasts and friendly bacteria (lactobacilli.)
+Water and flour are combined and regularly added to for a number of days.
+This continues until it has formed an active, bubbly collection of wild yeasts and friendly bacteria (lactobacilli.)

-You can use a gluten flour of your choice, I usually stick to plain unbleached flour for my starter though sometimes I’ll add in rye or wholemeal to speed things up as those sorts of flour seem to contain more yeasts and make things ferment a bit faster.
+You can use a gluten flour of your choice.
+I usually stick to plain unbleached flour for my starter.
+Sometimes I’ll add in rye or wholemeal to speed things up.
+Those sorts of flour seem to contain more yeasts and make things ferment a bit faster.
 I have not yet tried this with any gluten-free flours.

 Before we get on to maintaining a sourdough starter, let’s make one first.

 I make a sourdough starter at 100% hydration.
 All this means is that I always add the same weight of flour as water when I feed my starter.

 Starting a starter can be different for everyone.
 It depends on the temperature of the room, humidity, yeasts in the air and flour.
 This can all change how quickly or slowly your starter grows and becomes active.
 Here is a basic guide on getting started.

 Keep your starter in a warm space such as a hot water cupboard, especially if it’s winter and your kitchen is cold.
 If you don’t have one you can set up your own little heated spot.